 Fertility awareness is knowing and recognizing when the fertile time (when a woman can get pregnant) occurs in the menstrual cycle.
-If you are practicing fertility awareness as a birth control method to prevent pregnancy, you need to avoid having sexual intercourse or use a barrier method of birth control, such as a condom, during the fertile period.
-If you are trying to get pregnant, you should have sexual intercourse on your fertile days, ideally every day or every other day.
+Suppose you practice fertility awareness as a birth control method to prevent pregnancy.
+In that case, you need to avoid having sexual intercourse or use a barrier method of birth control, such as a condom, during the fertile period.
+If you are trying to get pregnant, you should have sexual intercourse on your productive days, ideally every day or every other day.

 What is a menstrual cycle?

 A menstrual cycle is defined from the first day of menstrual bleeding (called day 1) of one menstrual period to the first day of menstrual bleeding of the next.
 An average menstrual cycle lasts 28 days.
-In a normal menstrual cycle, an ovary releases an egg, a process called ovulation.
-In an average menstrual cycle of 28 days, ovulation occurs about 14 days before the start of the next menstrual period.
+An ovary releases an egg in a normal menstrual cycle, called ovulation.
+In an average menstrual cycle of 28 days, ovulation occurs about 14 days before the next period.
 The number of days between ovulation and the start of the menstrual period is the most consistent in a menstrual cycle.
 After the egg is released, it moves down the fallopian tube to the uterus.

 When can I become pregnant?